DragoQCC/HardHatC2/README.md

 ## A cross-platform, collaborative, Command & Control framework written in C#, designed for red teaming and ease of use.
 ![image](https://user-images.githubusercontent.com/15575425/228551034-e07df233-63f6-41a2-8b94-6eb840859e82.png)

-HardHat is a multiplayer c# .NET-based command and control framework.
+HardHat is a multiplayer C# .NET-based command and control framework.
 Designed to aid in red team engagements and penetration testing.
 HardHat aims to improve the quality of life factors during engagements by providing an easy-to-use but still robust C2 framework.
-It contains three primary components, an ASP.NET teamserver, a blazor .NET client, and c# based implants.
+It contains three primary components, an ASP.NET teamserver, a blazor .NET client, and C# based implants.

 # Release Tracking
 Alpha Release - 3/29/23